Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 As your life changes, you can change your premiums.
 And once you’ve accumulated cash value, you can use it to pay your premium.
 However, this adjusts the amount of death benefits your beneficiaries will receive.

 - The premiums increase as you age.

 Unlike term life insurance, universal life premiums can rise over time.

-The interest rate is set by the insurer and is subject to change according to the market.
+The interest rate is set by the insurer and can change according to the market.
 It’s also hinged on your insurer’s investment performance, but it can’t dip below the policy’s guaranteed rate.
-This differs from whole life insurance, where the rates are fixed.
-As such, universal life is a little riskier, but it can also reap greater returns.
-Indexed universal life policies (IUL) are tied to an index, like the Standard & Poor 500.

 Should I buy term life or universal life insurance?